Robert Peach

-Robert English Peach (9 March 1920 – 20 April 1971) as founder-president of Mohawk Airlines, grew Mohawk from a tiny air taxi service carrying 1,200 passengers between Ithaca and New York in 1945 to a major regional airline which carried 1.7 million passengers, over an extensive network in the northeastern United States in 1969.
+Robert English Peach (9 March 1920 – 20 April 1971) was an American airline executive.
+As founder-president of Mohawk Airlines, he grew Mohawk from an air taxi service to a major regional airline which carried 1.7 million passengers over a network in the northeastern United States in 1969.

+Life

 Peach was born on 9 March 1920 in Syracuse, New York.
 He graduated from Hamilton College, in Clinton, New York, in 1941.
 He enrolled in the University of Chicago Law School in the fall of 1941, but withdrew to enlist in the Navy early in 1942.
 After pilot training he served with distinction in the Pacific, rising in rank to lieutenant commander, commanding a squadron of aircraft, and earning two Distinguished Flying Crosses and other medals for valor.

 In 1945 Peach resumed law studies at Cornell University, and took a part-time pilot position with fledgling Robinson Airlines, then operating two Fairchild F-24s and two Cessna T-50s in scheduled air taxi service between Ithaca and New York.
 Within a few years Peach was executive vice president and general manager, Robinson had grown in route structure, acquired DC-3 aircraft to handle the increasing passenger load, and changed its name to Mohawk Airlines.

 Peach anticipated and drove the expansion of Mohawk, wrestling with the Civil Aeronautics Board, expanding routes, relocating to the Oneida County Airport near Utica, and hiring a consultant in 1953 to evaluate the need for newer, more capable aircraft, a search for which ultimately led to securing three Convair 240 aircraft via Claire Lee Chennault.
 He continued to drive and expand Mohawk, acquiring new routes and new aircraft, and by the early 1960s Mohawk, having begun as Robinson Airlines with a single four-seat Fairchild F-24, operated a fleet of five Convair 440s, fourteen Martin 404s acquired from Eastern Airlines when Peach took over the Colonial Airlines routes Eastern had acquired in 1956, fourteen Convair 240s, and four DC-3s.